ATLFlight/ros-examples/README.md

 The Machine Vision SDK will need a license file to run.
 Obtain a research and development license file from [here](https://developer.qualcomm.com/sdflight-key-req)

-The license file needs to be placed at the same location as the MV SDK library **libmv.so**.
+The license file needs to be placed at the same location as the MV SDK library **libmv1.so**.

 Push the license file to the target using the following command: